mbodiai/embdata/README.md

 - `time_idxs`: The time index of each step in the trajectory
 - `dim_labels`: The labels for each dimension of the trajectory

-The `Trajectory` class offers methods for analyzing, visualizing, and manipulating trajectory data, making it easier to work with time series data in robotics and other applications.
+The `Trajectory` class offers comprehensive methods for analyzing, visualizing, manipulating, and transforming trajectory data, making it easier to work with time series data in robotics and other applications.

 </details>